 THEODICY – A NEGATION OF EVIL

 In any religious/philosophical system, the existence of evil may pose the greatest argument against the existence or sovereignty of God.
-The fourth century Greek philosopher Epicurus states the problem as follows:
+The 4th c.
+BC Greek philosopher Epicurus states the problem as follows:

 If God is unable to prevent evil, then he is not all-powerful.

 If God is not willing to prevent evil, then he is not all-good.